 Where’s My Secret Access Key?

-Update on March 12, 2019: You can now find and update your access keys from a single, central location in the AWS Management Console.
+March 12, 2019: You can now find and update your access keys from a single, central location in the AWS Management Console.
 Learn how in this post.

 In this blog post, I’ll discuss what you should do in case you’ve lost your secret access key or need a new one.
 This post assumes that you are familiar with what access keys are.
 If you aren’t, see the AWS documentation about security credentials for a brief summary.